Optimal Smoothed Analysis of the Simplex Method: Semi-random shadow bound

 \subsection{Pivot steps close to the fixed objective}

 As the algorithm traverses the shadow path, the main analysis requires there to be a ``large amount'' of randomness in the objectives that are visited.
 This is true for the majority of the path, except when the angle between the ``current objective'' and the LP's true objective is small.
 For that reason, we must treat this part of the shadow path separately first.
 The following statement is inspired by the angle bound of \cite{ST04}, but to keep this present document self-contained we give a simple proof of a similar but much weaker result.
 For our purposes this weaker version suffices.
+We refer to the discussion section for the possibility of strengthening this section's analysis.

 \begin{definition}(Angle) Given two nonzero vectors $s,s'\in\R^d$, the angle $\angle(s,s') \in [0,\pi]$ between $s$ and $s'$ is defined to be the unique number such that $\cos(\angle(s,s'))\cdot\norm{s}\cdot\norm{s'} = s^\T s'$.